-If your organisation relies on consent for the processing of personal data, you comply with the GDPR’s consent requirements of being:
+If your organisation relies on consent for the processing of personal data, you comply with the UK GDPR’s consent requirements of being:

 - documented; and

 - easily withdrawn.

 - are kept separate from other terms and conditions;

 - require a positive opt-in and do not use pre-ticked boxes;

 - are clear and specific (not a pre-condition of signing up to a service);

 - inform individuals how to withdraw consent in an easy way; and

 - give your organisation’s name as well as any third parties relying on consent.